Internal Links

 was a superb eclipse but a depressing holiday.
 For most of the time I was just on my own, in hotels

-where I knew nobody....a very lonely and depressing experience.
+where I knew nobody....a rather depressing experience.
 I like being on my own

-in my house at home, but NOT when I am abroad.
+in my house at home, but NOT when I am abroad in a dodgy country.

 If a holiday is BAD,